 The documentary analysis of photographs and images constitutes a branch of Documentation with great potential for automation and technological-documentary development.
-In this field, in 2010, the development of the program Photon was initiated as a comprehensive cataloging model capable of identifying, describing, and registering any type of photograph for effective retrieval.
+In this field, in 2010, the development of the Photon program was initiated as an exhaustive cataloging model capable of identifying, describing, and registering any type of photograph for effective retrieval.
 It was initially used as a teaching tool for the course in Photographic Documentation, which had been taught that same year, to illustrate the automation of digital photographic collections and their cataloging.
-The first version of the program was partially completed in 2011, resulting in the most comprehensive analysis schema ever conceived for a photograph, featuring more than 100 description fields specifically designed to record every possible access point for different types of images (scientific, forensic, historical, informational, administrative, legal-judicial, etc.).
+The first version of the program was partially completed in 2011, resulting in the most comprehensive analysis schema ever conceived for a photograph, featuring more than 100 description fields specifically designed to record every possible point of access for different types of images (scientific, forensic, historical, informational, administrative, legal-judicial, etc.).

 Since then, I have periodically received numerous emails from potential users, researchers, and academic and scientific institutions interested in the Photon program, particularly in testing its functionality for implementation in their digital photographic archives and collections.
-For this reason, it is announced that Photon will be presented and demonstrated at Universidade Nova de Lisboa on Thursday, May 7, 2015, for which various activities have been organized, along with a Prezi presentation that I share with all followers of mblazquez.es.
+For this reason, it is hereby announced that a presentation and demonstration of Photon will be held at Universidade Nova de Lisboa on Thursday, May 7, 2015, featuring various activities, as well as a Prezi presentation that I am sharing with all followers of mblazquez.es.

 Finally, I would like to thank everyone for their support of the projects I develop, and I would like to issue a call for collaboration and support of this research, which may result in an application tool of great interest to Documentation.